Speaking About the Open Web

 Alp Toker

-Known for his high energy and passionate presentation style, Alp Toker offers valuable insights into the creative process that drives the innovation and openness of web technology.
+Known for his high energy and passionate presentation style, Alp Toker has offered insights into the creative process that drives the innovation and openness of web technology.

-Alp has introduced nascent technology to audiences around the world with hard-hitting local context and cutting edge relevance grounded in his day-to-day work in the mobile, smart TV and web browser industries.
+Alp has introduced nascent technology to audiences around the world grounded in his day-to-day work in the mobile, smart TV and web browser industries.

-His talks are centered around the belief that open standards and public scrutiny are the only true motivation for today’s inventors.
+His mission is driven by the belief that open standards and public scrutiny are the most powerful forces behind technological innovation today.

 Alp’s past speaking engagements include: